mbugert/laserscad/README.md

 cube([top_x, top_y, thick]);
 ```

 We need to inform laserscad that our cube should be a lasered part.
-To do so, we wrap it with ``lpart()``, which takes two arguments: a unique string identifying the part and its dimensions on the x and y axes:
+To do so, we wrap it with ``lpart()``, which takes two arguments: a *globally unique* string identifying this part and its dimensions on the x and y axes:

 ```
 lpart("table-top", [top_x, top_y]) {